gkrampah/DeepNeuralNetwork/README.md

 GRUs will generally perform about as well as LSTMs with shorter training time, especially for smaller datasets.

-In Keras it is easy to switch from one to the other by specifying a layer type.
-It is relatively quickly to change one for the other.
+In Keras, it is easy to switch from one to the other by specifying a layer type.
+It is relatively quick to change one for the other.

 Sequence-to-Sequence Models (Seq2Seq)

-Thinking back to any type of RNN interprets text, the model will have a new hidden state at each step of the sequence containing information about all past words.
+Thinking back to any type of RNN interpreted text, the model will have a new hidden state at each step of the sequence containing information about all past words.

-Seq2Seq improve keeping necessary information in the hidden state from one sequence to the next.
+Seq2Seq improves keeping necessary information in the hidden state from one sequence to the next.

 This way, at the end of a sentence, the hidden state will have all information relating to past words.